Flawed Child Custody Practices Also Hurt Communities

 More Tragedy in Dutchess County

 Dutchess County is a small community in New York State with a population of just 300,000.
 Not long after the Shockome case and the retaliation, Dutchess suffered five domestic violence homicides in a period of less than a year.
-Nine people died including five women murdered by their abusers and a police officer who rescued a child after its mother was killed by the father who, then, killed the officer.
+Nine people died, including five women murdered by their abusers and a police officer who rescued a child after its mother was killed by the father who killed the officer.

-After the first murder, the County Legislature asked the Citizens Advisory Committee on Domestic Violence consisting of professionals working in law enforcement, domestic violence and other related fields, to investigate the county response to domestic violence.
+After the first murder, the County Legislature asked the Citizens Advisory Committee on Domestic Violence consisting of professionals working in law enforcement, domestic violence, and other related fields, to investigate the county’s response to domestic violence.
 The murders continued as the committee did their investigation.

 The committee found many problems with the county’s response to domestic violence.
 Local judges were often unavailable for arraignments when abusers were arrested on evenings or weekends, resulting in the defendants being released before a protective order could be issued.
-Additionally, the county had cut funding for advocates working to prevent DV such as the advocates in law enforcement and in the prosecutor’s office.
+Additionally, the county had cut funding for advocates working to prevent DV, such as the advocates in law enforcement and in the prosecutor’s office.
 Protective orders that were issued were not as effectively enforced as they were in Quincy.
-One of the most important findings of the committee was the widespread failure of the courts and particularly custody courts to protect victims.
+One of the most important findings of the committee was the widespread failure of the courts, particularly custody courts, to protect victims.

 The committee also found that the courts were so supportive of abusers and hostile to victims that many women either never sought help from the courts or stopped seeking help when they found the courts were helping their abusers.
-The courts had been heavily influenced by the abuser rights movement and judges were often hostile to victims.
-After the publicity about jailing Ms. Shockome, at least a dozen other women came forward to report they were also mistreated by Judge Amodeo.
+The courts had been heavily influenced by the abuser rights movement, and judges were often hostile to victims.
+After the publicity about jailing Ms. Shockome, at least a dozen other women reported they were also mistreated by Judge Amodeo.

 This is how the committee expressed its concerns.

-In other words, my criticism of the court and the judge were proven true and I had been punished for accurate complaints.
+In other words, my criticism of the court and the judge were proven true, and I was punished for accurate complaints.

 This outcome demonstrates the importance of the First Amendment.
-I made important statements that the community could have used to reform practices and prevent the subsequent tragedies.
+I made essential statements that the community could have used to reform practices and prevent the subsequent tragedies.
 Instead, powerful authorities were permitted to censor unwelcome criticism that the judge and the court system didn’t want to hear.
-This demonstrates the fundamental conflict of interest the judges face that undermine their objectivity.
+This demonstrates the fundamental conflict of interest the judge faces that undermines their objectivity.

-It is extremely rare that court findings in an individual case would be disproved by subsequent reports released by neutral and highly credible sources.
+Court findings in an individual case would rarely be disproved by subsequent reports released by neutral and highly credible sources.
 I made a motion asking the Appellate Division to vacate the decision against me based on the findings that most of the court’s conclusions were wrong.
 The court dismissed my motion without discussing the merits.

 The Bigger Picture

-The success of the Quincy Model offers valuable lessons about how to prevent DV crimes.
-They established that making it easier for victims to leave their abusers is an important factor in reducing DV crime.
+The success of the Quincy Model offers valuable lessons about preventing DV crimes.
+They established that making it easier for victims to leave their abusers is vital in reducing DV crime.

-The consequences to our country of the custody court failures are devastating.
-For decades, the DV homicide rate fell as victims found it easier to seek prosecution, support, divorce, protective orders, shelter and other assistance in trying to leave abusive situations.
-This progress has been stopped and in some communities, like Dutchess, reversed by the success of abuser legal tactics to regain control or punish their victims.
+The consequences to our country of custody court failures are devastating.
+For decades, the DV homicide rate fell as victims found it easier to seek prosecution, support, divorce, protective orders, shelter, and other assistance to leave abusive situations.
+This progress has been stopped and, in some communities, like Dutchess, reversed by the success of abusers legal tactics to regain control or punish their victims.

 The United States spends over $1 trillion addressing the fallout from domestic violence.
-Most of the expense is in health costs, crime and the loss to society when victims and children fail to reach their economic potential.
-This is a huge drag on our economy but we don’t notice because we are used to a society where DV is tolerated.
+Most of the expense is in health costs, crime, and the loss to society when victims and children fail to reach their economic potential.
+This is a significant drag on our economy, but we don’t notice because we are used to a society where DV is tolerated.

-The Quincy Model started, in part, because District Attorney Bill Delahunt believed that if he could prevent DV it would reduce all crimes.
+The Quincy Model started partly because District Attorney Bill Delahunt believed that if he could prevent DV, it would reduce all crimes.
 It turned out he was right.
 Children exposed to DV and child abuse are far more likely to commit crimes when they grow up.
 Over half of the mass shootings in this country were committed by DV abusers.
-In the past ten years more than 600 children involved in contested custody have been murdered, mostly by abusive fathers.
+In the past ten years, more than 600 children involved in contested custody have been murdered, primarily by abusive fathers.

-Family courts developed their response to DV at a time when no research was available.
-The popular assumption was that DV was caused by mental illness, substance abuse and the actions of the victim.
+Family courts developed their response to DV when no research was available.
+The widespread assumption was that DV was caused by mental illness, substance abuse, and the victim’s actions.
 This led courts to turn to mental health professionals as if they were the experts in DV.
 We now know that the original assumptions were wrong, but courts have been slow to change failed practices.

 We now have a specialized body of research that comes from highly credible sources like the US Justice Department and CDC.
-The courts, like the rest of society, could use this research to better recognize and respond to DV reports.
+Like the rest of society, the courts could use this research to better recognize and respond to DV reports.
 Instead, they continue to listen to professionals who are experts in psychology and mental illness, but not DV or child sexual abuse.
 A few hours of training often given by other mental health professionals does not provide the needed expertise.
-The Saunders’ Study found the courts in Dutchess need a multi-disciplinary approach that includes DV advocates.
+Saunders’ Study found the courts in Dutchess need a multi-disciplinary approach that includes DV advocates.
 I’d proffer that all US courts could likewise benefit.

 Change sentence order sequence: The reliance on mental health professionals for abuse cases is the equivalent of going to a general practitioner when the patient has cancer or heart disease.
 Some professionals are hostile to any reforms because the present system works well for them financially.
 Others have a defensive response to information that exposes the widespread failure to protect children.

 We have the research and expertise to improve family court practices to better protect victims and to protect children.
-The Safe Child Act is a legislative proposal that puts together best practices to respond to custody cases involving reports of DV and child abuse.
+The Safe Child Act is a legislative proposal that combines best practices to respond to custody cases involving DV and child abuse reports.
 The Safe Child Act promotes that the health and safety of children must be the first priority.

-It’s hard to believe the courts didn’t figure this out a long time ago.
+It’s hard to believe the courts didn’t figure this out long ago.

-Research and knowledge now available can dramatically reduce DV crimes based on successful practices utilized in communities like Quincy, Nashville and San Diego.
+Research and knowledge now available can dramatically reduce DV crimes based on successful practices utilized in communities like Quincy, Nashville, and San Diego.
 These best practices would save enormous financial resources and even more human resources.
-Life expectancy and the quality of lives would be greatly improved by implementation of best practices.
+Life expectancy and the quality of life would be significantly improved by the implementation of best practices.